0ldsk00l/nestopia/README.md

 * Linux, FreeBSD, OpenBSD, NetBSD, OS X, Windows
 * Anything supported by libretro

+This project depends on the following libraries: libsdl2, libepoxy, libao, libarchive, zlib

+Optionally, it depends on GTK+3 for the GUI, currently only available on Linux and BSD.

 ## Building with Autotools
 In order to build with Autotools:
 ```